Soheila-Lotfi/Clicky-Game-React/README.md

 ## Overview

-Clicky is a memory game with React.  view page at: https://soheila-lotfi.github.io/Clicky-Game-React/.
+Clicky is a memory game with React.  view website at: https://clicky-game-zootopia.herokuapp.com/.

 ### Instructions